-Circuitry items, like the littleBits and Makey Makeys, are used for educational, non-commercial purposes only and do not leave the Makerspace.
+Circuitry items are for educational, non-commercial purposes only and do not leave the Makerspace.
+Circuitry items and materials are for prototyping and experimentation, not for mass production.
 Users are free to record whatever they make.
 Users may not download or create and program the violates federal, state, or local law.
-Use of the circuitry items may be used on a walk-in basis.

-All users agree to respect the health and safety of the University community and abide by all applicable laws, University policies, Libraries' policies, and the Student Code of Conduct.
+All users agree to respect the health and safety of the University community and abide by all applicable state and federal laws, University policies, Libraries' policies, and Student Code of Conduct.

 No weapons, parts for weapons, weapon accessories, or weapon replicas may be produced with Makerspace equipment.

-The University of Georgia abides by the copyright laws of the United States (Title 17, U.S. Code).
-These laws govern photocopying or creating other reproductions of copyrighted materials.
+The University System of Georgia abides by the copyright laws of the United States (Title 17, U.S. Code), which governs creating reproductions of copyrighted materials.
 All users of Makerspace equipment must abide by copyright and trademark laws.
-More information concerning copyright may be found at the University's Office of Legal Affairs.

 Makerspace equipment may not be used to create or view obscene or inappropriate content including violent or gory content, sexually explicit content, content that promotes or condones intimidation or violence against individuals or groups based on race or ethnic origin, religion, disability, gender, age, nationality, veteran status, sexual orientation or gender identity.